 New Via Ferrata Assisted Climbing Adventure

-Starting in summer 2017, you can experience the amazing beauty of the Jackson, Wyo., area on the new Via Ferrata at Jackson Hole Mountain Resort.
+Experience the amazing beauty of the Jackson, Wyo., area on the Via Ferrata, in its second season, at Jackson Hole Mountain Resort.

 Accompanied by a guide, you’ll secure yourself with cables and move across a mountain face by way of metal ladders, rope walkways and ledges.
 Going on the Via Ferrata (which translates as “iron road” in Italian) is a rare opportunity for visitors of all abilities, says David Johnson, profit center coordinator for Jackson Hole Mountain Resort.